 When you’re visiting Ireland for the first time, you’re probably excited about all the places you’ll be seeing around the country.
-While you’re more focused on your itinerary, you’ll also want to know things not to do in Ireland as a tourist.
+While you’re more focused on your itinerary, you’ll also want to know all the things not to do in Ireland as a tourist.

 What can you not do in Ireland?
 Ireland has many things considered ‘rude’ or just plain ‘silly,’ but there are also some complicated rules for the country.
+The reason I’m writing this article is that, embarrassingly enough, I made many of these faux pas the first few times I visited Ireland.
+Luckily, my Irish friends were kind enough to gently correct me, and I remembered my lessons for future visits.

 If it’s not your goal to stick out like a sore thumb while traipsing across this green country, I have some helpful tips about what not to do in Ireland.
-Avoid doing any of the following, and you’ll fit right in – but again, this does not make you Irish, so please don’t say you are.
+Avoid doing any of the following, and you’ll fit right in, but again, this does not make you Irish, so please don’t say you are.

 1. Don’t Drive on the Wrong (AKA Right) Side of the Road